libanmadar/ProShop/README.md

 # eCommerce

- Welcome to Proshop the home of low prices, built using the MERN Stack To open app please run these commands npm install npm start
+ Welcome to my Ecommerce the home of low prices, built using the MERN Stack To open app please run these commands npm install npm start